Guide to Buying Andis and Oster Dog Clippers

 There are many groomers who swear by Oster clippers, but I have not used any personally.
 The first clippers I purchased were Andis—I was very satisfied, so I just stuck with them, and they have yet to do me wrong.
 But Oster also has many great reviews all over the Internet, so here are the two most highly-rated clippers and what I have heard about them.

-This clipper has changed very little in the past few decades.
+The clipper has changed very little in the past few decades.
 Many groomers today first encountered the Turbo in college and have just stuck with it.
-It has two speed settings, 3,000 and 4,000 spm.
+It has two speed settings: 3,000 and 4,000 spm.
 Like the Andis clippers, these come with a #10 blade and can get hot with use.
+A5 Turbo

 With over 1,200 votes, Andis came in as the fan favorite with over 60 percent of votes.